Mac Studio

-Mac Studio is a small-form-factor workstation designed, manufactured, and sold by Apple Inc. It is one of four desktop computers in the Mac lineup, sitting above the consumer-range Mac Mini and iMac, and positioned below the Mac Pro.
-It is configurable with either the M1 Max or M1 Ultra system on a chip.
+The Mac Studio is a small-form-factor workstation computer developed and marketed by Apple.
+It is one of four desktop computers in the Mac lineup, sitting above the consumer-range Mac Mini and iMac, and positioned below the Mac Pro.
+It is configurable with either the M4 Max or M3 Ultra system on a chip.

 Overview

-The Mac Studio was announced on March 8, 2022, alongside the Apple Studio Display, and released on March 18.
-At the time of launch, customers reported shipping delays for the Mac Studio as late as May 2022.
-The delay has been attributed to the global chip shortage.
+The Mac Studio is a desktop personal computer, designed to sit between the consumer-level Mac Mini and the professional-targeted Mac Pro.
+The Mac Studio has an identical width and depth to the contemporary Mac mini, 7.7 inch, but it stands taller at 3.7 inch.